JorgWoehl/LaTeXTips/README.md

 # LaTeX (and LyX) typesetting tips

-**LaTeX_tips.pdf** contains my notes about best practices using LaTeX (with or without LyX).
+**LaTeX_tips.pdf** contains a collection of best practices using LaTeX (with or without LyX).
-I have compiled them primarily for my own reference, but hope that you might find them helpful, too.
+I have compiled them primarily for my own reference, but hope that you might find them useful, too.
 Check out my post on [tangents.blog](https://www.tangents.blog/2019/05/23/latex-(and-lyx)-typesetting-tips) for more information about the origin of this project.